ManharAgrawal/Flask-Web-Application/asset_management/readme.md

 manage data in key : value in same column - Done

-make link in JQuery - ??
+create one-to-many relationship in fields and dataformats -